-In the case of VA schools within Monmouthshire you are required to apply directly to the School concerned as they are responsible for their own admission arrangements and allocation of places.
+In the case of Our Lady and St Michael's RC Primary School and St Mary's RC Primary School, you are required to contact them directly to make an application.
 However, we would advise you to also complete and return a Monmouthshire application form to include up to three preferences (in order of priority) in case your preferred School cannot be accommodated - please ensure that your wish to attend a VA School is included in your preferences.

-Voluntary Aided schools determine their own admission arrangements and the oversubscription criteria for the 5 Voluntary Aided schools are shown on the following pages.
+Voluntary Aided schools determine their own admission arrangements and the oversubscription criteria for the 4 Voluntary Aided schools are shown on the following pages.